 - HE 2.1: Proactively enforce housing codes and regulations while coordinating enforcement efforts with rehabilitation programs.
-Maintain programs to minimize the displacement of residents due to code enforcement. - HE 2.2: Provide assistance for the maintenance and repair of housing units and mobile homes occupied by renters, seniors, and lower-income households. - HE 2.3: Upgrade and replace infrastructure as needed to encourage reinvestment in neighborhoods; place priority on improvements in lower and moderate resource neighborhoods. - HE 2.4: Collaborate with public and private entities to ensure that no lower-income residents are adversely impacted by the conversion of affordable housing projects to market rate rents. - HE 2.5: Preserve publicly assisted low-income rental housing units that are at risk of converting to market-rate housing. - HE 2.6: Maintain the existing stock of housing affordable to lower- and moderate-income households that is provided through the private market and provide tenant protections for apartment units at risk of condominium conversion. - HE 2.7: Ensure that sites being redeveloped for housing do not result in a net reduction in housing units, consistent with Government Code Section 66300(d). - HE 2.8: Preserve Milpitas's mobile home parks as an affordable housing option.
+Maintain programs to minimize the displacement of residents due to code enforcement. - HE 2.2: Provide assistance for the maintenance and repair of housing units and mobile homes occupied by renters, seniors, and lower-income households through programs like Rebuilding Together Silicon Valley. - HE 2.3: Upgrade and replace infrastructure as needed to encourage reinvestment in neighborhoods; place priority on improvements in lower- and moderate--resource neighborhoods. - HE 2.4: Collaborate with public and private entities to ensure that no lower-income residents are adversely impacted by the conversion of affordable housing projects to market rate rents. - HE 2.5: Preserve publicly assisted low-income rental housing units that are at risk of converting to market-rate housing, including Sunnyhills Apartments with project-based rental assistance. - HE 2.6: Maintain the existing stock of housing affordable to lower- and moderate-income households that is provided through the private market and provide tenant protections for apartment units at risk of condominium conversion through enforcementof the City's condominium conversion ordinance. - HE 2.7: Ensure that sites being redeveloped for housing do not result in a net reduction in housing units, consistent with Government Code Section 66300(d). - HE 2.8: Preserve Milpitas's mobile home parks as an affordable housing option.